sharktacos/OpenColorIO-configs/docs/VFXpulls.md

 **Ungraded footage.** All color correction and grades should be *disabled* for a VFX pull.
 An easy way to do this is to turn on "Enable Flat Pass" in the Resolve Delivery advanced options (again, see the above step-by-step guide).
 The basic idea is that VFX returns the ungraded plate to DI, with the VFX added, so that DI gets the full quality film plate back *as if it were filmed that way*.
 DI can then seamlessly insert it back into the conform and color grade everything together.

+Additionally frame pulls for VFX should NOT have the Reference Gamut Compression (RGC) baked in with Resolve.
+VFX will then have the flexibility to apply the RGC wherever is best for their compositing chain and will return the frames with RGC applied.

 **Color Reference and LUTs.** VFX pulls should include
   - *A reference frame for checking color against existing dailies.* <br>This should be an 8-bit JPG or PNG in sRGB color space.
 A screen grab works fine.
   - *A "shot LUT" to achieve dailies color, along with the working color space.* <br>In Resolve the "generate LUT" command can be used to export all enabled grades, both in the timeline and the clip, including any CDLs, all into a single *Shot LUT* for VFX to use.
 The LUT's working color space, i.e. the color space it ws created in, should be noted in the file name (For example ````shot01_ACEScct.cube```` for Resolve and ````shot01_Rec709.cube```` for Premiere).
 VFX needs to know this in order to properly process the LUT in comp.